We deliver responsible, sustainable tourism Find Out How >

 Payments

-A significant portion of the trip cost is for permits and local payments to government agencies and tribal chiefs.
-It is possible to refund some of this money if the trip is cancelled prior to arrival but once the trip starts then there is no refund if local politics prevents travel.
+A significant portion of the trip cost is for permits and local payments to government agencies and the police.
+It is possible to refund this money if the trip is cancelled prior to arrival but once the trip starts then there is no refund if local politics prevents travel.
 We will always take advice from local people about the situation locally before making any financial commitment regarding the permits.

 KIT LIST FOR CARSTENSZ PYRAMID

-The climbing section will likely be on cold terrain with rock and snow or ice, so warmth is important.
-The rock itself is quite sharp so working gloves which you don’t mind being ripped will be important.
-Climbing gear will include a harness, helmet, slings, jumar and descender.
+The climbing section will likely be in rain, snow or ice, so keeping warm and dry is important.
+The rock itself is sharp so working gloves which you don’t mind being ripped will be important.
+There are fixed lines on parts of the ridge and on the traverse but participants will be expected to provide all their own climbing equipment.

 Travel and trekking gear: